In this section:

 Will I be paid for my time?

-No. As with other household surveys, the ABS relies on the willing co-operation of households.
+No. As with other household surveys, we rely on the willing co-operation of households.

 How will you keep my information safe, secure, and confidential?